-Whether you want to use the suggested decisions we provide using our pattern recognition algorithms, or you want to add in your own correlation logic, you'll get insights into your correlation rate, flapping effectiveness, noise reduction improvement, and the number of correlated issues arising, as shown below.
+Whether you want to use the suggested decisions we provide using our pattern recognition algorithms, or you want to add in your own correlation logic, you'll get insights into your correlation rate, noise reduction improvement, and the number of correlated issues arising, as shown below.

 From the UI, you can view the underlying NRQL queries and create your own custom charts and dashboards from this data.